txchen-USTC/txchen-USTC.github.io/_pages/about.md

 ---

 Hello, my name is Tianxiang Chen, and I am currently a final-year Ph.D student at School of Cyber Space and Technology, University of Science and Technology of China (USTC), under the supervision of Prof. [Nenghai Yu](https://scholar.google.com/citations?user=7620QAMAAAAJ&hl=en).
 Prior to this, I obtained my Bachelor's degree from the University of Electronic Science and Technology of China (UESTC), Yingcai Honors College.
-My major was in Mathematics, Physics, and Fundamental Sciences.
 My current research interests lie in the areas of Multimodal Large Language Models (MLLMs), Large Language Models (LLMs) and Medical AI.

 I have published several first-author and corresponding-author papers in top-tier journals and conferences, including TMI, TCSVT, TGRS, Scientific Data, AAAI, EMNLP, IJCAI, and ACM MM.
 These publications reflect my commitment to advancing the state-of-the-art in these fields.
 During my PhD, I had the opportunity to complete a long-term internship at Alibaba Cloud, where I was jointly supervised by [Jieping Ye](https://scholar.google.com/citations?user=T9AzhwcAAAAJ&hl=en) (VP of Alibaba Cloud, IEEE Fellow) and [Le Lu](https://scholar.google.com/citations?user=kZn0f6gAAAAJ&hl=en) (IEEE Fellow, MICCAI Board Member).
 This experience provided me with valuable insights into the practical applications of AI and deepened my understanding of the industry's needs.
 I also have close cooporations with researchers and doctors from Oxford, Alan Turing Institute, Trinity College Dublin, Ruijin Hospital Luwan Branch, Shanghai Jiao Tong University and Ant Group.